-With Benzinga Pro Basic, you get delayed Nasdaq market data, Full Newsfeed without advanced filtering, chat, Movers, Watchlist alerts and Benzinga Premium Articles.
+With Benzinga Pro Basic, you get delayed Nasdaq market data, a Full Newsfeed without advanced filtering, chat, Movers, Watchlist alerts, and Benzinga Premium Articles.

 On the other hand, Benzinga Pro Essential gives you everything included in Benzinga Pro Basic plus much more.

-You get real-time Nasdaq market data, Advanced Newsfeed (filter by Technicals such as Price, Volume and Float), Real-time Scanner, Audio Squawk (equity & options), Calendar, Signals and Usual Options Activity.
+You get real-time Nasdaq market data, Advanced Newsfeed (filtered by Technicals such as Price, Volume, and Float), Real-time Scanner, Audio Squawk (equity & options), Calendar, Signals, and Usual Options Activity.

 If you are a serious trader, then I would recommend Benzinga Pro Essential because speed is everything in trading.

-When you act too slow, you would miss out on the perfect trading opportunities.
+When you act too slowly, you would miss out on the perfect trading opportunities.

 Generally, big market moves driven by news happen in a matter of seconds.